-

 2020

 In 2020 I presented two new electro/ambient projects for solo trumpet that are quite personal to me.
 The first is a five movement suite called Fragile Beauty based on the comprehensive aesthetic system of Wabi Sabi.
 It is about accepting your own faults and realizing that it is OK.
-For a deeper understanding of this project, you can follow this link: Fragile Beauty
+For a deeper understanding of this project, you can follow this link: Fragile Beauty But first a story as told to me by my friend Ken Lieberson:

 To hear the Fragile Beauty Suite, go to this Spotify Playlist to listen: Fragile Beauty - released February 11, 2020